rdineva/Honeypot/README.md

 # Honeypot
 Honeypot is an online web application project for book readers.
 Users can view books, quotes and authors.
-They can also create bookshelves, rate books and add them to their own bookshelves.
-Moreover, Admins have the ability to create new authors, books and quotes.
+They can also create bookshelves and delete them, rate books and add books to their own bookshelves and delete them.
+Admins also have the ability to create new authors, books and quotes.

 ## Overview
 There are four components of the system: